aldaris/opensso/extensions/spring2provider/example/readme.txt

     - authenticationEntryPoint.- It defines the login page and the authentication URL

-    - accessDecisionManager.- Authoritation manager used by filterInvocationInterceptor
+    - accessDecisionManager.- Authorization manager used by filterInvocationInterceptor

 Code